 In this article, I’m going to walk you specifically through five key sections on the resume that I see so many people struggle with.
 I’m going to teach you exactly what I’m looking for from a recruiters lens and most importantly, how you can customize this to your own experience and skills.
 To watch the video version, click below!
 Or, continue reading along.
 Without further ado, let’s dive in!

-How To Write An Effective And Eye-Catching Resume
+How To Write An Effective Resume That’s ATS-Friendly

 #1: The Headline